shanjcu/web-framework/docs/jcu/dropdowns.md

-[YAMM (Yet Another Megamenu)](https://github.com/geedmo/yamm3) for Bootstrap is a small add-on to the Bootstrap framework that adds the ability to use the standard grid layout without dropdown menus.
+[YAMM (Yet Another Megamenu)](https://github.com/geedmo/yamm3) for Bootstrap is a small add-on to the Bootstrap framework that adds the ability to use the standard grid layout within dropdown menus.

 For the most up-to-date examples, consult the [official YAMM documentation](https://geedmo.github.io/yamm3/).